luluzhou1/alinush.github.io/_posts/2020-03-12-scalable-bls-threshold-signatures.md

 title: "Fast and Scalable BLS Threshold Signatures"
 #published: false
 ---
+{: .info}
 **tl;dr:** We use $O(t\log^2{t})$-time algorithms to interpolate secrets "in the exponent."
 This makes aggregating $(t,n)$ BLS threshold signatures much faster, both at small and large scales.

 The question of scaling threshold signatures came to us at [VMware Research](https://research.vmware.com) after we finished working on SBFT[^GAGplus19], a scalable Byzantine Fault Tolerance (BFT) protocol that uses BLS threshold signatures[^BLS04].

 We recently published our work[^TCZplus20] in [IEEE S&P'20](https://www.ieee-security.org/TC/SP2020/).
-Our work also address how to scale the necessary _distributed key generation (DKG)_ protocol needed to bootstrap a BLS threshold signature scheme, but we will present these results in a different post.
+Our work also address how to scale the necessary _distributed key generation (DKG)_ protocol needed to bootstrap a BLS threshold signature scheme.
+We present these results in [another post](2020/03/12/towards-scalable-vss.html).

 A **prototype implementation** is available on GitHub [here](https://github.com/alinush/libpolycrypto/).